davidde/resume/README.md

 These web components are then called like e.g. `<fragment-template fragment='sidebar'>` in the `dutch/index.html` and `english/index.html` files.

 Note that this will not work when just opening the files in the browser; a server needs to be running.
-You can simply use the excellent VScode [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) extension.
+You can use the excellent VScode [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) extension for this.
 (The [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension seemed to throw incorrect errors).